 This is just a simple example, but as you can see is very impactful for shoulder function.
 It’s not just weakness of the rotator cuff, it’s also imbalanced strength ratios and improper timing of dynamic stabilization.

-Other common reasons for secondary impingement include mobility restrictions and poor dynamic stability of the shoulder, scapula, and even thoracic spine.
+Other common reasons for secondary impingement include mobility restrictions and poor dynamic stability of the shoulder, scapula, and even the thoracic spine.

 All of these areas need to work together to produce optimal shoulder function.